Tu b’Shvat begins the evening of Tuesday, January 30, 2018 and is celebrated until sundown on Wednesday, January 31, 2018.

 Mound the couscous on a large platter and sprinkle with the additional cinnamon.

+Buy sustainable seven species.
 For many people in the US, the seven species are not in season locally.
-If possible, buy organic varieties of the dried versions, and use some of the suggestions below to make your Tu B’Shvat more sustainable.
+If possible, buy organic varieties of the dried versions, and use some of the suggestions below to make your Tu b’Shvat more sustainable.

 Beyond the Four Worlds